gedankenpresse/lunatix/README.md

 - [ ] cleanup documentation of syscalls
 - [ ] use unique syscall labels for capabilities (maybe add some simple name hashing?)
 - [ ] recursive caddr lookup
-- [x] update syscall_abi cap variants to include all caps
-- [x] implement copy for more caps
-- [ ] kernel should refuse to map addresses that have the 39th vaddress bit set to 1
+- [ ] BUG: kernel should refuse to map addresses that have the 39th vaddress bit set to 1
-- [x] BUG: fix kernel allocator.
-Somehow, we have a huge range in kernel loader (0x80040000 ..
-0xc0000000), but in kernel there's not much left: (0x80040000..0x80099000)
+- [ ] BUG: kernel loader can't load debug kernel: panicked at 'range end index 8636784 out of range for slice of length 8388608', /3/xmas-elf-0.8.0/src/sections.rs:38:57

 - [x] implement destroy for more caps (maybe add a simple drop to CapCounted?)
 - [ ] cspace: destroy slots